SymfonyCasts/symfony7/sfcasts/many-to-many-join.md

 # Joining Across a Many-to-Many Relationship

-Ever wondered which starship in your fleet is crawling with the most droids?
+Ever wondered which starship in our fleet is crawling with the most droids?
 Me too!
 So let's find out!
 I want to list every ship in descending order based on their droid count.

 Dive into `src/Controller/MainController.php`.
-Our query is:
+The query is:

 ```terminal
 $ships = $repository->findIncomplete()